|Guide||♦||17 Triplogs||0 Topics|

 Alone in the North

-Planning: The 20-mile stretch of dirt road leading up to the trialhead is open to camping.
-Due to the remoteness of the trailhead and the benefit of getting an early start during the summer, you may want to camp somewhere along this stretch, and start hiking the next morning.
+The 20-mile stretch of the dirt road leading up to the trailhead is open to camping.
+Due to the remoteness of the trailhead and the benefit of getting an early start during the summer, you may want to camp somewhere along this stretch and start hiking the next morning.

 As described here, this hike begins at the base of the East Rim of the Kaibab Plateau.
 You could also start on the East Rim and hike down; however, the perennial water is only in the upper section of the canyon, so a top-to-bottom hike would require you to carry a lot more water.
 Setting up a shuttle would require a ton of driving, so I don't recommend it.
 You could do this as a day hike, but as long as you made the long drive out to the trailhead, you might as well make it a two-day backpacking trip.
-The perennial water in the upper reaches is pretty reliable, as evidenced by reliance on North Canyon Creek as a stronghold for a genetically-unadulterated population of endangered Apache trout.
-(See here for a description of recent enhancements of the trout's habitat.)
+The perennial water in the upper reaches is pretty reliable, as evidenced by reliance on North Canyon Creek as a stronghold for a genetically unadulterated population of endangered Apache trout.
 In June 2010, the lower extent of the water was about 5 miles up from the trailhead.
 Bring a water purification mechanism; the creek water is abundant and tasty.

-Hike: As you leave the trailhead, you immediately drop into a wash, which is the lower extent of North Canyon.
-The wash is vegetated with high desert flora, but junipers line the canyon's edges.
-This part of the trail heats up very quickly, which is why an early start is recommended.
-The first major landmark is a large alcove containing a good amount of Indian rock art.
+As you leave the trailhead, you immediately drop into a wash, which is the lower extent of North Canyon.
+High desert flora vegetates the wash, but junipers line the canyon's edges.
+This part of the trail heats up very quickly.
+Starting early morning is recommended.
+The first major landmark is a large alcove containing a notable amount of Indian rock art.
 (Petroglyphs?
 Pictographs?
 I can't remember which.)

-After a mile or two, the high desert flora gives way to bigger vegetation (which is a mixed blessing because it offers shade, but was VERY overgrown as of June 2010).
-A couple miles later, the thick vegetation opens up into ponderosa pine forest.
+After a mile or two, the high desert flora gives way to more significant vegetation (which is a mixed blessing because it offers shade but was VERY overgrown as of June 2010).
+A couple of miles later, the thick vegetation opens up into ponderosa pine forest.
 The pines eventually give way to mixed conifer forest.
 Somewhere near the transformation from pine forest to mixed conifer forest, you'll reach (1) the lower extent of the perennial creek and (2) the junction with Trail #7, which goes about 1.5 miles up to the East Rim Viewpoint, although not necessarily in that order.